robmasocco/AOS-TAG/ideas.md

 ## SHARED INSTANCES ARRAY

-Array of 256 structs with protected instance pointers, indexed by "tag descriptor".
+Array of structs with protected instance pointers, indexed by "tag descriptor".

-Goes with an *fd_set* that tells its current state, protected by a spinlock.
+Goes with a bitmask that tells its current state, protected by a spinlock.

 Each entry holds: